ufal/npfl122/tasks/mappo.md

 #### Date: Deadline: Feb 12, 23:59
 #### Points: 4 points

-**The template and the environment will be available soon.**

 Implement MAPPO in a multi-agent settings.
-Notably, solve a multi-agent extension of `SingleCollect` with 2 agents, the `MultiCollect2` environment implemented again by the `multi_collect_environment.py` module (you can [watch the trained agents](https://ufal.mff.cuni.cz/~straka/courses/npfl122/2223/videos/multi_collect.mp4)).
+Notably, solve `MultiCollect` (a multi-agent extension of `SingleCollect`) with 2 agents, implemented again by the [multi_collect_environment.py](https://github.com/ufal/npfl122/tree/master/labs/13/multi_collect_environment.py) module (you can [watch the trained agents](https://ufal.mff.cuni.cz/~straka/courses/npfl122/2223/videos/multi_collect.mp4)).
 The environment is a generalization of `SingleCollect`.
 If there are
 $A$ agents, there are also $A$ target places, and each place rewards